sS1mon/huli-alumni/README.md

 # Šimon Selecký

-Welcome to my page, my name is Šimon and I'm a fresh alumni of Green Fox Academy.
-I'm specializing in backend (Java Stack) and this is my progression in our after-course Huli program, where I'm sharpening my skills to become an even better candidate.
+Hello, my name is Šimon and I'm a fresh alumni of Green Fox Academy.
+I'm specializing in backend (Java Stack) and this are my projects in our after-course Huli program, where I'm honing old skills and learning new ones to become an even better candidate.

 ## Hire me
 LinkedIn: [LinkedIn](https://www.linkedin.com/in/simon-selecky/)